Shawnchee/mangrove-replanting-detection/README.md

 # 🌱 Mangrove Replanting Detection System

 A real-time computer vision application for detecting and monitoring mangrove replanting zones using YOLOv5 object detection with ONNX Runtime inference.
 Now with **RTMP live streaming support for DJI Mini 2 drone**!
+Own dataset has been gathered and annotated using Roboflow and trained using YOLOv5

 ## 📋 Table of Contents
 - [Overview](#overview)